Paying extra cash on your home loan can save you tens of thousands of dollars in interest over the term of your loan.

-However, they’re not without faults, so read on to see what redraw facilities are and if they are right for you.
+That’s when redraw facilities can be useful.
+However, they’re not without drawbacks, so read on to learn what redraw facilities are and whether they are right for you.

 What is a redraw facility?

-A redraw facility allows borrowers to make extra repayments on their home loan and withdraw them at a later date.
+A redraw facility allows borrowers to make extra repayments on their home loan and withdraw them at a later date if the money is needed for another purpose.
 The extra repayments accumulated in the redraw facility are separate from your regular monthly mortgage repayments, which is how they’re available for withdrawal.

-For example, if your mortgage repayments were $4,000 and you made extra $1,000 payments for 12 months, you would have $12,000 in your redraw facility available for withdrawal.
-You can use these funds for whatever you wish, whether that’s renovations, a holiday, a wedding, to buy a car, or to pay off debts.
-The possibilities are really only restricted by how much money you have.
+Let’s consider an example.
+If your mortgage repayments were $4,000 a month and you made an extra $1,000 in payments for 12 months, you would have $12,000 in your redraw facility available for withdrawal.

-You’ll most often find redraw facilities attached to variable-rate loans, but it is possible to have one attached to a fixed-rate loan, depending on the lender.
+You’ll most often find redraw facilities attached to variable-rate loans, but it’s also possible to have one attached to a fixed-rate loan, depending on the lender.

 Redraw facility case study

-Mrs Rhee has a 30-year mortgage with monthly repayments of $3,000.
-She’s been contributing an extra $100 each month to her redraw facility since she took out the loan, 10 years ago.
+Let’s consider how a redraw facility works.
+Ms Rhee has a 30-year mortgage with monthly repayments of $3,000.
+She’s been contributing an extra $100 each month to her redraw facility since she took out the loan 10 years ago.

-Mrs Rhee then meets Mr Droar and they fall madly and deeply in love, and he proposes.
-Mr Droar doesn’t have any money and plans to take out a high-interest loan to fund the wedding.
+Ms Rhee then meets Mr Droar and they fall madly in love, and he proposes.
+Mr Droar doesn’t have much money and plans to take out a high-interest personal loan to fund the wedding.

-Mrs Rhee loves him regardless and offers to pay for the wedding, using the funds in her redraw facility, rather than beginning their matrimony in debt.
+Ms Rhee loves him regardless and offers to pay for the wedding, using the funds in her redraw facility rather than beginning their wedded life in debt.

 Tips on how to use a redraw facility

-A redraw facility can be a great way to save money on your home loan and help you in a pinch.
-Making extra repayments, however small, can reduce the term of your loan, potentially saving you thousands in interest costs.
-It also grants you the peace of mind of a safety net, in the event you need the funds for an emergency like medical bills or vehicle repairs, for example.
+A redraw facility can be a great way to save money on your home loan and help you out in a pinch.
+Making extra repayments, however small, can reduce the term of your loan and potentially save you thousands in interest costs.
+It also grants you the peace of mind of a safety net in the event you need funds for an emergency like medical bills or vehicle repairs, for example.

-One of the most effective ways to maximise the utility of a redraw facility is if the interest rate on your home loan drops.
+One of the most effective ways to maximise the benefit of a redraw facility is if the interest rate on your home loan drops.
 If your interest rate drops, so too will your repayments.
 If you have a redraw facility, you could keep your monthly repayments at the level they were previously.
-This would allow you to pay off your loan faster, while also giving you access to the funds should you need them.
+This allows you to pay off your loan faster while also giving you access to the funds should you need them.

 How to access money in a redraw facility

-Money in a redraw facility is often less accessible compared to a savings account or offset account.
-You might not be able to access the funds on the day you want them and you could have a maximum number of withdrawals.
+Money in a redraw facility is often less accessible compared to a savings account or an offset account.
+You might not be able to access the funds on the day you want them, and you could have a maximum number of withdrawals over a given period of time.
 How you access the funds will come down to your lender, but some of the most common ways include:

 • Via the lender's app